Putting theory into practice

-They expose you to real world issues, challenges and experiences you will encounter as your career progresses.
-They cover topics such as Regulation, Public Finance, Applied Risk Management and Derivatives, Advanced Financial Modelling, the Business of Corporate Finance and the Business of Asset Management.
+Our practitioner courses link academic learning from electives and core courses to the challenges of real-life business.
+Delivered by finance professionals, they equip you with insights and practical tools and expose you to the issues, challenges and experiences you’ll encounter as your career progresses.
+Topics covered include: Regulation, Public Finance, Applied Risk Management and Derivatives, Advanced Financial Modelling, the Business of Corporate Finance and the Business of Asset Management.

 Analyse and resolve complex business problems using the skills, frameworks and tools acquired during the programme.
 Supervised by a member of faculty, it provides a great opportunity to dive deep into specific topic of interest.

 Many students undertake this for the organisation they work for.
 It’s also a chance to partner with an organisation you would like to work for and expand your network.
 Examples of recent projects include:

 - Infrastructure in Latin America: the role of institutional investors for agency costs and conflict of interest

 - Desirable future of fintech regulation in Korea